 Immunotherapy of cancer has been a major breakthrough in the last decade, now being accepted as the fourth pillar of cancer treatment after surgery, chemotherapy and radiotherapy.
-Immunotherapy is most effective in cancers with a high mutational burden, while cancers with a low mutational burden are refractory.
-Our research focus is to identify novel targets/ combination approaches that are effective in these refractory cancers.
+Immunotherapy is most effective in cancers with a high mutational burden and high levels of immune infiltrate, while cancers with a low mutational burden and/or low levels of immune infiltrate are refractory.
+Our vision is to identify novel targets/ combination approaches that are effective in these refractory cancers.

 Targeting adenosine mediated immunosuppression